nimiq/core-js/doc/linux-packaging.md

 1. Make sure you have `dpkg`, `jq` and `fakeroot` installed (otherwise, install them with `apt`).
 2. Run `PACKAGING=1 yarn`.
+3. Run `PACKAGING=1 yarn build`.
-3. Then run `yarn run build-deb`.
+4. Then run `yarn run build-deb`.
-4. The deb package will be located in the `dist/` directory.
+5. The deb package will be located in the `dist/` directory.

 Note: creating deb packages only has been tested extensively on Ubuntu and Debian.